 So that is why I stormed onto that field and yelled at those boys, telling them they are not allowed to touch my son.

 And when they still did not stop immediately, I yelled again, telling them to stop right now.
-And that my son was about to punch them.
-I could see it boiling inside him.
-He was about fed up and ready to blow.
+I could see that my son was getting ready to blow, as you can only expect him to take so much.

 I told the coaches “That is not okay.
 They can’t do that to each other.”